 Staten Island Advisory Committee | April 2015 to April 2018

 To create the proposal, DCP worked with stakeholders and conducted significant research since 2015.
-The Department of City Planning has held 13 working meetings with the advisory committee between April 2015 and April 2018:
+DCP held 15 working meetings with the advisory committee between April 2015 and March 2019.

 Advisory Committee Members: